bstellaceleste/OoH/README.md

 This is only necessary when many trackers are running simultaneously.
 Otherwise, the second tracker can be launched once the first has terminated and removed the device.

-If 2 trackers however need to execute at the same time, you can can achieved per-processs ring buffer by creating another `/dev/uioX` device to be used by the following tracker process.
+If 2 trackers, however, need to execute at the same time, you can opt for a per-processs ring buffer by creating another `/dev/uioX` device and dedicate it to the following tracker process.
-When you first launch the uio_vtf module it creates the first uio device, in /dev named, **`/dev/uio0`**.
+When you first launch the uio_vtf module, it creates the first uio device, in /dev, named **`/dev/uio0`**.
 To create the second one:
-1. Upadte `uio_vtf.c` (in /mnt/tmp/linux-4.15-rc7/vtf-uio_vS0) like this:
+1. Update `uio_vtf.c` (in /mnt/tmp/linux-4.15-rc7/vtf-uio_vS0) like this:
    ```
    sed -i 's/uio_vtf_device/uio_vtf_device2/g' uio_vtf.c
    sed -i 's/uio_vtf_driver/uio_vtf_driver2/g' uio_vtf.c